Best Budget-Friendly: Angel Line Windsor Glider and Ottoman

 • Cushions could have more padding.
 In our testing, we thought the cushions were adequate.
 Yes, there are other choices on the market that are more cushy . . . but they often cost much more than this chair.

 • Defective parts (sometimes).
-We didn’t have a problem with this, but we see a few reports that the chair sometimes ships with parts that don’t fit together correctly.
+We didn’t have a problem with this, but we see a few reports that chairs sometimes ship with parts that don’t fit together correctly.
 The best advice: be sure to assemble the chair upon delivery, to make sure everything is correct.

 Best For Tall Folks: Stork Craft Custom Hoop Glider and Ottoman

-Stork Craft’s Custom Hoop glider and ottoman is probably the best for taller parents and caregivers—it’s taller back and deeper seat are fantastic.
-That’s one area where budget glider rockers can skimp on.
+Stork Craft’s Custom Hoop glider plus ottoman are probably the best for option taller parents and caregivers—it’s taller back and deeper seat are impressive.
+Those are areas where budget glider chairs are skimpy.
 Here’s more on why we recommend this pick:

 What We Liked